robert-kisteleki/goat/README.md

 * finding probes
 * finding anchors
 * finding measurements
+* downloading and displaying results of measurements and turning them into Go objects
+* loading a local file containing measurement results and turning them into Go objects
+* various kinds of output formatters for displaying and aggregating measurement results
 * (more features to come)

 The tool needs Go 1.18 to compile.